Scenario-based Risk Evaluation: Scenario-based risk measures

 For a specified scenario $Q$, $Q$-VaR and $Q$-ES belong to the class of distortion risk measures.
-Define the following sets of functions\footnote{In this paper, terms ``increasing", ``decreasing" and ``set inclusion" are in the non-strict sense.} and $\mathcal G_+=\{g\in \mathcal G: g \mbox{ is concave}\}.$ A \emph{$Q$-distortion risk measure} is defined as
+Define the following sets of functions and $\mathcal G_+=\{g\in \mathcal G: g \mbox{ is concave}\}.$ In this paper, the terms ``increasing'', ``decreasing'' and ``set inclusion'' are in the non-strict sense.
+A \emph{$Q$-distortion risk measure} is defined as

-where $g\in \mathcal G$ is called the \emph{distortion function} of $\rho^Q_g$, and $\X_g$ is the set of random variables such that \eqref{eq:eqdistdef} is well-defined\footnote{By ``well-defined" we mean at least one of the two integrals in \eqref{eq:eqdistdef} is finite. $\X_g$ always contains $\X$.}.
+where $g\in \mathcal G$ is called the \emph{distortion function} of $\rho^Q_g$, and {$\X_g$ is the set of random variables such that the first integral in \eqref{eq:eqdistdef} is finite.
+Then, $\rho^Q_g \colon \X_g \to (-\infty,\infty]$ is a well-defined risk measure.} The set $\X_g$ always contains $\X$.
 A \emph{$Q$-spectral risk measure} is a $Q$-distortion risk measure with a concave distortion function.
 A $Q$-distortion risk measure is always monetary, positively homogeneous and comonotonic-additive.
-A $Q$-spectral risk measure is, additionally, coherent. $\VaR_p^Q$ has a distortion function $g(x)=\id_{\{x>1-p\}},~x\in [0,1]$ and $\ES_p^Q$ has a distortion function $g(x)=\frac{1}{1-p}\min\{x,1-p\},~x\in [0,1]$.
+A $Q$-spectral risk measure is, additionally, coherent. $\VaR_p^Q$ has distortion function $g(x)=\id_{\{x>1-p\}},~x\in [0,1]$ and $\ES_p^Q$ has distortion function $g(x)=(1/(1-p))\min\{x,1-p\},~x\in [0,1]$.
+For the above properties of distortion risk measures, see \citet[Section 4.7]{FS16}.